crystal-lang/crystal/_gitbook/using_the_compiler/README.md

     --version, -v            show version
 ```

-To see the available options for a particuar command, use `--help` after a command:
+To see the available options for a particular command, use `--help` after a command:

 ```
 $ crystal build --help